Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Introduction

 While mediated and time-varying causal functions are identified in theory, they are challenging to estimate in practice.
 For example, under standard assumptions on time-varying covariates $X_{1:T}$, the time-varying dose response is identified as the g-formula, i.e. the sequential integral $ \theta_0^{GF}(d_1,d_2)=\int \gamma_0(d_1,d_2,x_1,x_2) \mathrm{d}P(x_2|d_1,x_1)\mathrm{d}P(x_1) $, where $\gamma_0(d_1,d_2,x_1,x_2)=E(Y|D_1=d_1,D_2=d_2,X_1=x_1,X_2=x_2)$ \cite{robins1986new}.
-When treatments are continuous, the functional $\gamma\mapsto \int \gamma(d_1,d_2,x_1,x_2) \mathrm{d}P(x_2|d_1,x_1)\mathrm{d}P(x_1) $ is generally not bounded \cite{van1991differentiable,newey1994asymptotic} or pathwise differentiable \cite[ch.
+When treatments are continuous, the functional $ \gamma $ $ \mapsto $ $ \int $ $ \gamma(d_1,d_2,x_1,x_2) $ $\mathrm{d}P(x_2|d_1,x_1)$ $\mathrm{d}P(x_1) $ is generally not bounded \cite{van1991differentiable,newey1994asymptotic} or pathwise differentiable \cite[ch.
 3 and 5]{bickel1993efficient}.
 Popular estimators restrict attention to a binary treatment, parametric models, Markov simplifications, or constrained effect modification for tractability, and may even redefine the estimand.
 See \cite{vansteelandt2014structural} for a review.
 Each of these restrictions simplifies the sequential integral in order to simplify estimation.
-Our research question is: can we devise simple machine learning estimators that preserve the richness of the sequential integral, and therefore the generality of classic identification, while also achieving nonasymptotic uniform rates for causal functions?
+Our research question is: can we devise simple machine learning estimators for causal functions that preserve the richness of the sequential integral, and therefore the generality of treatment-confounder feedback in classic identification, while also achieving nonasymptotic uniform rates?

 In this paper, we match the generality of mediated and time-varying identification with the flexibility and simplicity of kernel ridge regression estimation.
 We propose a new family of nonparametric estimators for causal inference over short horizons.
 Our algorithms combine kernel ridge regressions, so they inherit the practical and theoretical virtues that make kernel ridge regression widely used.
-Crucially, we preserve the nonlinearity, dependence, and effect modification of identification theory.
+Crucially, we preserve the nonlinearity, dependence, and effect modification of identification theory with time-varying confounders.
 Our contribution has three aspects.